-If you look at the true definition of theocracy, you will find a much different picture.
-You see a society much like America at the turn of the 19th century, before Socialism.
+Try changing the definition of theocracy.
+You will start to see a society much like America at the turn of the 19th century, before Socialism took root.

-Our nation is steadily decaying without it.
+Our nation is steadily decaying without religious foundation.
 The founding fathers saw religion as a crucial part of the American government.
 The problem is we define theocracy incorrectly today and unwittingly embrace the evil religion of Leftism.

 True Theocracy Protects Religious Worship

-Brigham Young described theocracy as a government that tolerates a great variety of religious beliefs:
+Brigham Young described theocracy as tolerating a variety of religious beliefs:

 “Erroneous traditions and the powers of darkness have such a sway over mankind, that when we speak of a theocracy on the earth, the people are frightened.

 The government of the ‘holy Catholic Church,’ from which all Protestant churches are offshoots, is professedly theocratic, though it is directly opposed to the theocracy described in the bible.
 But few, if any, understand what a theocratic government is.
 In every sense of the word, it is a republican government, and differs but little in form from our national, state and territorial governments, but its subjects will recognize the will and dictation of the Almighty.”

 We assume that religious governments will ban other religions.
 But this is often not the case.
 In fact, we can pretty much judge the worth of a theocracy by how much religious freedom it provides.

 - Laws derived from correct divine principles, as we find in scripture

 - Rulers who execute the law righteously